 He was marooned in the jaws of a human minefield, and with every step the noose grew tighter.

-—Sports columnist Jerry Izenberg in the New Jersey Star Ledger as quoted in the "found" challenge
+—Sports columnist Jerry Izenberg in The Star-Ledger (a newspaper based in Newark, New Jersey) as quoted in the "found" challenge

 - Mundane Made Awesome: Used to great effect.